cksystemsteaching/selfie/book.md

 Computer science is about the automation of everything.
 Think of something you would like to do but then not do it yourself but have a machine do it for you.
 Whether this is always possible is still being debated but not our concern here.
 Well, we believe that it is always possible but many people and thus companies often underestimate the enormous complexity involved in seemingly simple tasks such as driving a car.
 The issue is that whatever problem you are trying to solve you first need to *encode* the *information* involved in solving the problem in such a way that a machine can handle it.
 And then you need to tell the machine every single step of how to *manipulate* that information which is tedious even for extremely simple tasks such as adding two numbers.
 Finally, you need to *decode* the result back into something a human can experience.

 Let us take a look at an example.
 Suppose we would like a machine add two decimal numbers, say, 85 and 7.
 However, a digital computer cannot even handle 85 and 7.
 It can only handle *bits*, 0s and 1s.
 So, the first step is to encode 85 and 7 in bits.
-Then we need to tell the machine how to add the two numbers, but not as 85 and 7, but rather in their bit-encoded form.
-Finally, the result will be a number but of course encoded in bits.
-We therefore need to take those bits and decode them back to a human-readable form which is hopefully 92.
+In fact, we say we encode them as *binary* number.
+Then we need to tell the machine how to add the two numbers, but not as 85 and 7, but rather in their binary form.
+Finally, the result will be a number but of course encoded in binary.
+We therefore need to take those bits and decode them back to a more human-readable form which is hopefully 92.

 ### Bits